vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 ![alt_text](images/image5.jpg "image_tooltip")

 Many people work for companies or on products that look like the first curve.
 They went really fast at first – but it didn't last.
-Their speed dropped precipitously, until reaching a depressing asymptote.
-That asymptote kills teams.
+Their speed dropped precipitously, until reaching a depressing stagnation.
+That stagnation kills teams.
 It kills their spirit.

 ![alt_text](images/image4.jpg "image_tooltip")